vercel/modelfusion/docs/blog/2023-12-02-local-chatbot-ollama-nextjs.md

 }
 ```

 We initialize a ModelFusion text generation model for calling Ollama and using the OpenHermes 2.5 Mistral model.
 We set the `maxCompletionTokens` to `-1` to allow for infinite generation, and the `temperature` to `0` to disable randomness.
-The `raw` option is set to `true`, because we apply the ChatML prompt format (for the OpenHermes model) to the messages using ModelFusion:
+The `raw` option is set to `true`, because we apply the ChatML prompt template (for the OpenHermes model) to the messages using ModelFusion:

 ```ts
 const model = ollama